Freight Shipping from Harrisburg to Chicago

 How much does it cost to ship freight from Harrisburg to Chicago?

-Full truckload (FTL) rates from Harrisburg, PA to Chicago, IL currently range from $1,593-$1,964 for a standard dry van load over the 741-mile route.
+Full truckload (FTL) rates from Harrisburg, PA to Chicago, IL currently range $1,593-$1,964 (roughly $2.15-$2.67 per mile over 741 miles).
 LTL shipments typically cost $608-$1,030 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Harrisburg to Chicago?

-Standard FTL transit from Harrisburg to Chicago is approximately 13 hrs by truck over 741 miles.
+Standard FTL transit from Harrisburg to Chicago is approximately 13 hrs by truck over 741 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Harrisburg Intermodal to BNSF Logistics Park Chicago (Elwood) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Harrisburg to Chicago freight?